 We treat a variety of disorders, as our clinicians each gave unique areas of practice and specialization.
 If you have a problem or challenge our doctors and therapists can create solutions for your children's problems.
 We can help!

 At Advanced Counseling and Testing Solutions, we conduct Psychological Testing and Evaluations for a multitude of reasons, ranging from an individual needing an exact diagnosis, or a court-ordered evaluation to ADHD evaluations and Autism Spectrum evaluations.
 There are many reasons why an evaluation and/or direct psychological testing is necessary or requested.
 As you know "Testing Solutions" is in our name and we aim to do just that.
 We are here to provide you an expert evaluation that will provide you with a precise diagnosis and elucidate your strengths and weaknesses.
 We will provide you or your referral source with recommendations that are precise and effective.
 We have skilled clinicians that are experienced and capable of any and all questions you may have.
 Our services are delivered in a timely manner; meeting specified time frames.

-If you need an evaluation, we are your best choice in Lancaster, PA and Reading, PA; we also have clients that drive great distances to be tested by our Evaluators.
-Come to see why we one of the fastest growing practices in Lancaster, PA, and Reading, PA!
+If you need an evaluation, we are your best choice, we also have clients that drive great distances to be tested by our evaluators.
+Come to see why we one of the fastest-growing practices in Lancaster, PA, and Wyomissing, PA!

 If you or a family member is interested in or referred for psychological testing, you probably have some questions about what to expect.
 Or you may have heard about psychological testing and wonder if you or a family member should be tested.
 Psychological testing may sound intimidating, but it's designed to help you.

 In many ways, psychological testing and assessments are similar to medical tests.
 If a patient has physical symptoms, a primary care provider may order X-rays or blood tests to understand what's causing those symptoms.
 The results of the tests will help inform and to develop a treatment plan.